 Explore three of the most important fields in shaping our understanding of society, Canadian public policy, and the world.
-You'll take study a wide variety of foundational and advanced courses that prepare you for careers in business or government, to undertake studies in law, business, commerce, journalism, social work, education, or public administration.
+You'll study a wide variety of foundational and advanced courses that prepare you for careers in business or government, to undertake studies in law, business, commerce, journalism, social work, education, or public administration.

 - Campus: Okanagan